snixtho/tm2020-skids/README.md

 ### Removing the custom skids
 To remove the custom skid marks, either rename or remove the folder called `ModWork` in `Documents\Trackmania\Skins\Stadium`.
 You will need to restart the game, otherwise skid marks will appear solid black.

+You can also replace the skids with the `Default.dds` for each surface so you don't have to restart the game.
+But keep in mind that this still overrides map mods.